NexPlayer/Android-SDK/advanced.md

 This method gets the zIndex for timed text (TTML) in content.

-It corresponds to thetts:zIndexattribute, and defines the front-to-back order of timed text (TTML) region areas if they overlap.
+It corresponds to the tts:zIndexattribute, and defines the front-to-back order of timed text (TTML) region areas if they overlap.
 For example, if several blocks of timed text (TTML) were to be staggered, layered, and displayed at once, the block with the zIndex of 2 would be in front (like the top sheet of paper in a pile), the block with zIndex of 1 would be next, and the block with zIndex of 0 would be under the others (like the bottom sheet of paper in pile).

 **Returns**

-The zIndex of the timed text (TTML) as anint.
+The zIndex of the timed text (TTML) as an int.

 #### boolean isBoldforTTML ( )

 This method determines whether or not timed text (TTML) in content should be displayed in bold.

-It corresponds to thetts:fontWeightattribute.
+It corresponds to the tts:fontWeightattribute.

 **Returns**